Lokesh8055/frontendmentor.io/README.md

 # My frontendmentor.io solutions

-This repository is a collection of all my solutions I submitted at [frontendmentor.io](https://www.frontendmentor.io/home)
+This repository is a collection of all my solutions submitted at [frontendmentor.io](https://www.frontendmentor.io/home)

 ## Newbie